Denny-Lin/linux-kernel-dev-docker/README.md

 - Do not store credentials in Dockerfile, environment variables, or Git
 - Always input sensitive data interactively
 - Keep the environment stateless and reproducible
+- Always work on a clean tree before committing
+- One patch = one logical change

 ---